franferri/my_katas/kata-coup/README.md

 At the end of this iteration you must be able to play with others players using the normal game rules or using the inquisitor card

+## Iteration 2 - To add the 2 players variant

+You must update the base library:
+* It must ask you if you want to play with the normal game rules or the variant game when the game is created only with 2 players
+* It must be able to play with the 2 players variant
+* The 2 players variant test must cover all the new rules

+At the end of this iteration you must be able to play with other player using the normal game rules and the variant game rules